Code-Institute-Submissions/CitiesInCountries/README.md

 ## Business
 ### External Users' Goals
 Users interested in looking at succinct information about European (global expansion planned) Capitals and Countries easily accessible and clearly displayed on a "Dashboard".

+Collaborators wanting to ensure I'm a good business partner and have the right skills and aptitude.

+Employers wanting to improve their on-line presence with Front-End design and development, and Full Stack Development, by hiring me or contracting my services.

 ### Site Owner's Goals
 The site has potential to become much more informative and interactive.
 It serves as a proof-of-concept of presenting dynamic data from disparate sources in a cohesive and simple display.